CSA-OCP-GER/windows-virtual-desktop/3_wvd_infrastructure/readme.md

 # Build the Windows Virtual Desktop (WVD) infrastructure

-To integration WVD in the own Azure infrastructure there a some steps to do:

-    - Create a tenant in Windows Virtual Desktop
-    - Create a host pool with Azure Marketplace
-    - Manage app groups for Windows Virtual Desktop Preview

-All these steps are descripted in the Microsoft Docs - so please follow the steps in the Docs.

-## Create a tenant in Windows Virtual Desktop

 The process of deploy a WVD infrastructure is divided in to the following steps:

 1. Create a tenant in the WVD service